Junie Help

 Terminal rules can be added as:

-• Exact commands, for example git status.
+• Exact commands, fore example, git status.

 You can add as many Terminal rules as you need to cover all commands that you want to be executed without confirmation.